 If you have a large sum of money available on hand, you can look at legacy planning for your children with Income’s TermLife Solitaire, where you can protect your financial legacy with $500,000 coverage or more.

 There are also options for those on smaller budgets.
-“There are options such as a 25-year pure endowment plan with a minimum premium of $670 per year, or flexible savings plans, like Gro Steady Saver (easily available online), which offers a minimum premium of $1,202 per year, and coverage for death and total permanent disability.
-These options are for sums assured of $15,000 each,” Gan said.
+“There are flexible savings plans, like Gro Sure Saver, which offers coverage for death and total permanent disability,” Gan said.
 “Those with a higher risk appetite can consider getting an investment-linked product, like VivaLink, with a monthly premium of $100.
 It provides coverage for death and total permanent disability with an option to add on for dread disease coverage,” Gan added.

 Should you wonder which plan is sufficient for your future financial needs, it is best to sit down with a professional consultant and work backwards on the amount to start saving now.
 “I typically ask my customers whether they have a preference for placing their child in a local or overseas university, and figure out how much they would need to set aside from there.
 To assess one’s risk profile, I will ask six questions to find out if one is suited for higher-return but higher-risk plans,” Gan explained.

 Gan, who is in his 50s, shared that he used to deposit all his children’s hongbao money in the bank, which offered more favourable interest rates 20 years ago.
-Now in his 10th year as an Income advisor, he extols the benefits of flexible savings plans like Gro Steady Saver, which allow one to meet short-term financial goals, such as paying for a vacation, without disrupting long-term plans.
-One can also choose to accumulate the cash benefit at a 3.25% per annum interest rate.
+Now in his 10th year as an Income advisor, he extols the benefits of flexible savings plans like Gro Sure Saver, which allow one to meet mid-term financial goals, such as paying for a vacation, without disrupting long-term plans.
+One can also choose to accumulate the cash benefit at a interest rate of up to 3.25% per annum.

 For Soong, her children are taught that CNY hongbaos should be channelled towards the abovementioned insurance plans, to meet long-term financial goals, while birthday hongbaos can be used to fulfil short-term ones.